Publication Ethics & Malpractices

 For author(s)

 2. Plagiarism and self-plagiarism are not allowed.
-Authors should declare that their works are free from any kind of plagiarism (already stated in Author Form).
-In case plagiarised material is revealed in any of the published papers, the paper will be retracted and Editorial Board will make a public notice to the readers.
+Authors should declare that their works are free from any kind of plagiarism (already stated in the Author Form).
+In case plagiarised material is revealed in any of the published papers, the paper will be retracted and the Editorial Board will make a public notice to the readers.

 3. Author(s) may not submit the same manuscript to more than one journal concurrently.